MalekCherif112/incedo-artist-search/README.md

 The goal of this project is to fetch artists a list of artists by name based on Last.FM API.
 The format of response can be either JSON or CSV.

+This project was developed with typescipt, express and webpack.

 ## Endpoints